MaastrichtU-IDS/fair-enough-metrics/README.md

 ## ➕ Create a new FAIR Metrics Tests service

-You can easily use this repository to build and publish new FAIR metrics tests.
+You can easily use this repository to develop and publish new FAIR metrics tests.

 1. Fork this repository
 2. Change the API settings in `api/config.py`